lloydgalley/docs/alltra-smartchain-services/api.md

 ### Fetch entity

-Entity is an account on the Alltra network.
+Entity is an account on the [Alltra Smartchain](https://alltra.global) network.
 It can have variety of roles like user, admin, business, or custom defined role.

 ```text
 GET /entities/:communityAddress/:account